What to Charge as a Consultant: Setting Rates You Can Defend

 As a consultant:

-Clients don’t want 40 hours of her time
+Clients do not actually want forty hours of her time on the calendar.

-They want 8 years of her knowledge compressed into 20 hours
+They want eight years of her knowledge compressed into about twenty hours of focused work.

 A $75/hour consultant rate says: “I’m selling time.”